daquioag/team-SAL/docs/navigation-structure.md

    ![Figure 10](../assets/images/code_with_me/figure10.png)

    Once the host has approved you to join their project, a new window will open on your device with the project, and you are ready to collaborate!

+---

+## Conclusion

+Now that you have mastered how to use IntelliJ's Code With Me, collaborating with team members to work on projects together will be streamlined.
+Use Code With Me to debug, perform pair programming, or simply show off your code!
+We encourage you to use Code With Me to become better programmers together!